robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-12/1/Activities/09_Security_Groups/Unsolved/README.md

 1. Create a network security group.

-2. Create an inbound security rule that blocks all traffic to your subnet.
+2. Create an inbound security rule that blocks all traffic to your subnet that have the lowest priority possible.

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.